 Illinois ODP Indoor Sessions

-The ODP process starts with 7/8 Indoor Sessions on four days between November and April.
-It is at the Indoor Sessions that players learn what it takes to become an ODP player and to compete against other quality players under the guidance of the ODP staff and renowned GUEST coaches.
+The ODP process starts with 7 Indoor Sessions between November and January.
+It is at the Indoor Sessions that players learn what it takes to become an ODP player and to compete against other quality players under the guidance of the ODP staff.
 From these trainings some players will be invited to participate in Interstate Friendlies.
+More importantly, it is during these trainings that the ODP coaches will identify players for Illinois State Team selection.
+After the completion of the Indoor Sessions, those players who are not selected will be released.

-The US Youth Soccer Regional Camp is under the jurisdiction of US Youth Soccer Midwest not Illinois Youth Soccer.
-US Youth Soccer runs the camp, selects the coaching staff and identifies the Regional Pool players from state associations.
-1 The regional camps are overnight camps that take place in July and last between 4-5 nights.
+The US Youth Soccer Regional Camp is under the jurisdiction of US Youth Soccer Region II not Illinois Youth Soccer.
+Region II runs the camp, selects the coaching staff and identifies the Regional Pool players from competitions among the 14 State Association ODP teams.
+The regional camps are camps that take place in July and last between 2-5 days depending on the age group.
+This year the regional camps are in Illinois.

 Interstate Friendlies – Varies with each event.